All Episodes

 The day after Thanksgiving, they always start playing Christmas music.

-And in the past, um they have always had programming that has included a really nice blend of traditional music that's both secular as well as songs about the birth of Christ.
+And in the past, they have always had programming that has included a really nice blend of traditional music that's both secular as well as songs about the birth of Christ.

-Well, I turned it on the day after Thanksgiving, as usual, and to date I have not heard one song about the birth of Christ.
+Well, I turned it on the day after Thanksgiving, as usual, and to date, I have not heard one song about the birth of Christ.

 Yeah, yeah, yeah.

-But they did give me the email address of the uh company that is responsible for programming, and I emailed them and asked them why the change this year, and um as of yet, that was three days ago, and as of yet I have not heard back from them.
+But they did give me the email address of the company that is responsible for programming, and I emailed them and asked them why the change this year.

-Well uh God bless you for going that extra mile.
+Well, God bless you for going that extra mile.

-Most people will just uh give up.
+Most people will just give up.

-That's you know, it it's uh it reminds me, H. R. was just telling me during the break about uh he's from Maplewood, New Jersey, and they had that big brew ha there where the school had its concerts and they had uh religious music, they had secular music, all of a sudden the religious music is off the uh off the program.
+It reminds me, H.R. was just telling me during the break about he's from Maplewood, New Jersey, and they had that big brouhaha there where the school had its concerts and they had religious music, they had secular music.

-And you know, so let's say you're an atheist.
+And, you know, so let's say you're an atheist.

 Well, Frosty the Snowman is perfect for you.

-Let's go to uh Deborah in Kokomo, Indiana.
+Let's go to Deborah in Kokomo, Indiana.

 Deborah, you're on the Rush Limbaugh Show.

-Yes, I have pulled the places in our city, and the people who don't use Merry Christmas, I have a saying for them.
+Yes, I have polled the places in our city and the people who don't use Merry Christmas.

 If the businesses won't use Merry Christmas or have Salvation Army at their doors, they will not receive my merry money in their stores.